 You can read about how this city compares to Saigon at that link.

 If you want to live on the beach then you can be one of the many expats living in Sihanoukville.
 It has become a tourist magnet over the past 10 years and is slowly growing and growing.

 We mentioned that Phnom Penh had a laid back life but you will get an even more laid back life in Snooky.
-Sure, there is plenty of nightlife in Sihanoukville but this is a really good city to go to chill out.
+Sure, there are plenty of places to party with girls in the Sihanoukville nightlife but this is also a really good city to go to chill out.